-Indian mythology cannot be complete without mentioning the name of Lord Krishna.
-It is a name that is profoundly worshipped by the Hindus.
+Indian mythology is incomplete without mentioning the name of Lord Krishna.
+It is a name that the Hindus profoundly worship.
 And Dhanu Yatra or Dhanu Jatra is all about knowing the spiritual being who walked upon this Earth a few thousand years ago.
-This festival celebrates and depicts the Lord in full glory and happens sometime in the month of December in Bargarh, Orissa.
+This festival celebrates and depicts the Lord in full glory.
+It is held sometime in the month of December or January in Bargarh, Orissa.

-Dhanu Yatra is basically an annual open-air theatrical performance and the theatre where it is performed is spread across a radius of about 8 km.
+Dhanu Yatra is an annual open-air theatrical performance, and the theatre where it is performed is spread across a radius of about 8 km.
 Interestingly, it is also the world’s largest open-air theatre.

-Many people believe that Dhanu Yatra has been a way of celebrating freedom of the newly formed India, the end of Kansa signifying the vanquished Britishers.
-It is said that this tradition was started by a few labour class workers sometime in 1948.
+Many people believe that Dhanu Yatra has been a way of celebrating the freedom of the newly formed India, the end of Kansa signifying the vanquished Britishers.
+It is said that this tradition of the Dhanu Jatra festival was started by a few labour-class workers sometime in 1948.

-With the onset of this festival, one can witness a great number of tourists and devotees flocking in the region to witness a slice of life of their beloved Lord Krishna.
-The event is sprinkled throughout with a variety of local performances.
+With the onset of this festival, one can witness many tourists and devotees flocking to the region to witness a slice of the life of their beloved Lord Krishna.
+The event is sprinkled throughout with various local performances.

-During this festival, the Bargarh Municipality limits and conforms Mathurapuri to the kingdom of Kansa on a temporary basis.
+During this festival, the Bargarh Municipality limits and conforms Mathurapuri to the kingdom of Kansa temporarily.
 The river Jeera represents the mighty Yamuna across the village of Ambapali.
-Celebrated for a period of about 11 days, this festival successfully recreates the magic of the ancient times for the joy of devotees.
+Celebrated for a period of about 11 days, this festival successfully recreates the magic of ancient times for the joy of devotees.

-Bargarh might not get the limelight tourism wise but it still has a fair share of tourist attractions that will certainly stay in your heart forever.
+Bargarh might not get the limelight tourism-wise, but it still has a fair share of tourist attractions that will stay in your heart forever.
 Some of them are Debrigarh, Nrusinghanath Temple, and Baseikela Gada.
 You can reach here conveniently by airways, roadways, and railways.
-From Delhi, Bangalore, Kolkata, and Mumbai you will need to cover a distance of about 1,386 km, 1,601 km, 712km, and 1,446 km respectively.
-Below we have listed some best travel options that you must consider if planning a visit to Bargarh.
+Below are some of the best travel options you must consider when planning a visit to Bargarh.